Objective

-This ICCS Award is designed to recognize and promote each year an excellent PhD thesis on a Canadian topic which contributes to outstanding scholarship on Canada written by a member (or one of his/her PhD students) of a Canadian Studies Association or Associate Member outside of Canada.
+This ICCS Award is designed to recognize and promote each year an excellent PhD thesis on a Canadian topic that contributes to outstanding scholarship on Canada written by a member (or one of his/her/their PhD students) of a Canadian Studies Association or Associate Member Association outside of Canada.
+Members of the Canadian Studies Network are, therefore, encouraged to apply for the Brian Long Award.

-• Every member association or associate member of the ICCS, except CSN, can submit annually one PhD thesis written in any language, which has been successfully defended within the preceding two years;
+- Every Member Association or Associate Member Association of the ICCS, except the Canadian Studies Network, can submit annually one PhD thesis written in any language, which has been successfully defended within the preceding two calendar years.

-• The Grant and Awards Committee of ICCS will act as the jury.
-Its judgment will be based on a 15-20 page summary of the thesis and on an assessment report, written in French or in English, provided by the external reviewers previously contacted;
+- The Awards and Grants Committee appointed by the International Council for Canadian Studies will act as the jury.
+Its judgment will be based on a 15–20-page summary of the thesis and on an assessment report, written in French or in English, provided by the external reviewers previously contacted.

-• The author or the director of the thesis will include with the submission dossier a list of five specialists (including university affiliation, address, e-mail, etc.), one of whom will be asked to provide a detailed report in French or in English on the merit of the thesis;
+- The author or the director of the thesis will include with the submission dossier a list of five specialists (including university affiliation, address, e-mail, etc.), one of whom will be asked to provide a detailed report in French or in English on the thesis’ merit.

-• The Award is comprised of a document signed by the President of the ICCS.
+- The Award is comprised of a certificate signed by the ICCS President.

-• The Award includes a limited allowance toward travel and lodging expenses, in order for the recipient to travel to Toronto to officially receive the Award at the Annual General Meeting of the ICCS.
+- The Award includes a limited allowance toward travel and lodging expenses in order for the recipient to travel to Toronto to receive the Award at the ICCS’ Annual General Meeting.

-• The author or the director of the thesis must be a member in good standing of a member association or of an associate member of the ICCS.
+- The author or the director of the thesis must be a member in good standing of a Member Association or Associate Member Association of the ICCS.

-• The application must be presented by the president of a member association or associate member, and include an electronic version of the thesis.
+- The application must be presented by the President of a Member Association or Associate Member Association, and include an electronic version of the thesis.

 An application must contain the following:

-6. a letter from the president of the member association or associate member supporting the application.
+- a letter from the President of the Member Association or Associate Member Association supporting the application.

 Requests for further information or submissions may be addressed to: